 MOLST is a set of medical orders that defines life-sustaining treatment the patient wants to receive or avoid now.
 Once MOLST is properly completed and signed by a physician or nurse practitioner, MOLST must be honored by all health care professionals in all settings.
 Patients who are appropriate for MOLST should have an up-to-date health care proxy in case MOLST orders need to be revised after the patient loses capacity.
 MOLST is not an Advance Directive.

 Learn more about the differences between MOLST and advance directives here.

 There are five categories of people who should consider using MOLST:

 MOLST orders must always be based on the person’s current health status, current prognosis, and their goals for care today.
-MOLST orders must be reviewed and renewed periodically by a physician.
+MOLST orders must be reviewed and renewed periodically by a physician or nurse practitioner.
+When a patient moves from one care setting to another, their health status and prognosis may change.
+Thus, it is important for the physician or nurse practitioner to review and update the MOLST at the time of care transition.
 MOLST orders can change over time as the person’s condition changes and in line with the person’s goals and preferences.
 Learn more about how MOLST must be reviewed and renewed and how orders can change over time in the section on Review & Renew.

 Submit your email address to receive New York's MOLST Update.